-You might have to switch the rental car you are initially using if you want to plan a longer trip.
+You might have to switch the rental car you are initially using if you want to plan a more extended trip.

 Have an Itinerary but Keep it Flexible

 You might also need to cut the trip short or find that your family wants to stay in a place longer.

 Plan for More Stops than You’ll Take

 This part goes hand in hand with the section above.